NunoMarquesRM/SnakeGame/README.md

 - **Right Arrow**: Move snake right

 ## Game Rules
-- The game ends if the snake hits the wall (screen boundaries)
+- The game starts with 3 lives
+- Each collision with a wall or the snake's own body costs one life
+- When a life is lost, the snake resets to its starting position and size
-- The game ends if the snake hits its own body
+- The game ends when all lives are lost
 - Each food item collected increases your score by 1
 - The snake grows longer each time it eats food
+- The game speed increases with each food item collected

 ## Technical Details
-- **Game Window**: 600x600 pixels with black background
+- **Game Window**: 600x600 pixels with navy blue background and starry night effect
+- **Game Speed**:
-- **Game Speed**: Fixed at 0.05 seconds per frame
+  - Starts at 0.1 seconds per frame
+  - Decreases by 0.005 seconds for each food eaten
+  - Has a minimum speed of 0.02 seconds per frame
 - **Snake Movement**: 20 pixels per step
+- **Snake Appearance**: Green head with colorful body segments
+- **Food Appearance**: Colorful circles that change color when eaten
 - **Food Boundaries**: Random position between -280 and 280 on both axes
 - **Collision Detection**:
   - Wall collision: When snake head is beyond ±280 on either axis
   - Food collision: When snake head is within 15 pixels of food
   - Tail collision: When snake head is within 10 pixels of any segment
+- **Lives System**: 3 starting lives, snake resets after collision

 ## Dependencies
 - Python 3.x